Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Framework for modeling planet signals and stellar activity

 \subsection{General class of stellar activity models}

-The \citetalias{rajpaul2015gaussian} Gaussian process based model in (\ref{eqn:rajpaul1})-(\ref{eqn:rajpaul_errors}) is designed for the specific stellar activity indicators $\logrhk$ (or normalized flux) and BIS.
-We now extend their model to a class of models that can capture a greater variety of behaviors of stellar activity indicators.
-We begin with a brief review of Gaussian processes.
+We now propose a class of Gaussian process models to jointly capture changes in the RV corruption due to stellar activity and times series of multiple stellar activity indicators, {\edits e.g., those in the bottom row of Figure \ref{fig:gpca_outputs}}.
+The indicators can be general and need not be the Doppler-constrained PCA scores discussed in Section \ref{sec:pca_method}.
+Our approach is an extension of the model proposed by \citetalias{rajpaul2015gaussian}. {\edits More generally, our model class can be viewed as an adaptation of the linear model of co-regionalization (LMC), see for example \citet{journel1978mining}, \citet{osborne2008towards}, and \citet{alvarez2011computationally}.}

 A real-valued continuous time stochastic process $\{\gp(t)\}$ is a Gaussian process (GP) if for every finite set of times $t_1,\dots,t_n$ the vector $(\gp(t_1),\dots,\gp(t_n))$ has a multivariate Gaussian distribution.
-Spatial processes and other kinds of processes can also be Gaussian processes, but here all Gaussian processes that we refer to will be temporal.
-A Gaussian process is specified via a mean function and a covariance function which determine what the mean vector and covariance matrix should be for the vector $(\gp(t_1),\dots,\gp(t_n))$ given any set of times $t_1,\dots,t_n$.
 Here we make the usual assumptions that for any $t$ the mean of $X(t)$ is zero and the process is stationary in time so that the covariance between two observations of the process $\gp(t)$ and $\gp(t')$ only depends on the value of $|t-t'|$.
 Specifically, we adopt the quasi-periodic covariance function